Receiving a discharge from bankruptcy

-After these defined periods of bankruptcy, you will be discharged from bankruptcy and you can start re-building your credit with a fresh start, clear of debt.
+After these defined periods of bankruptcy, you will receive your discharge and you can start re-building your credit with a fresh start, clear of debt.
 BDO’s team of experts will assist you with financial planning, budgeting and debt management strategies to keep you on the road to financial freedom.

 Can a discharge from bankruptcy be opposed?

 It is possible for your discharge to be opposed by a creditor, your Trustee or the Superintendent of Bankruptcy.
 This usually happens if you have not fulfilled your duties during the bankruptcy process, including:

 An opposition to your discharge can also occur for various reasons:

 You could have filed a viable consumer proposal, but instead chose to file bankruptcy; at the time of your consultation, your Trustee will let you know whether a proposal is a better option to help avoid this

 You had excessive or unusual financial transactions prior to bankruptcy; a creditor may object if they suspect fraudulent activity

 If your discharge is opposed, you will have to attend a hearing in bankruptcy court to find out the conditions of your discharge.

 What happens after I am discharged from bankruptcy?